-Some medicines prescribed for pupils (e.g. methylphenidate, known as Ritalin) are controlled by the Misuse of Drugs Act, 1971.
+Some medicines prescribed for pupils are controlled by the Misuse of Drugs Act, 1971.
 A pupil who has been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another pupil for use is an offence.
-The school will keep controlled drugs in a locked non-portable cabinet, to which only named staff have access but will ensure they are easily accessible in an emergency.
+The school will keep controlled drugs in a locked container within a locked non-portable cupboard, to which only named staff have access but will ensure they are easily accessible in an emergency.